paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-115-agricultural-commodity-policy-and-programs.md

 **(c) Agriculture risk coverage guarantee**

-(1) **In general** — The agriculture risk coverage guarantee for a crop year for a covered commodity shall equal 86 percent of the benchmark revenue.
+(1) **In general** — The agriculture risk coverage guarantee for a crop year for a covered commodity shall equal 86 percent of the benchmark revenue for each of the 2014 through 2024 crop years and 90 percent of the benchmark revenue for each of the 2025 through 2031 crop years.

 (2) **Benchmark revenue for county coverage** — In the case of county coverage, the benchmark revenue shall be the product obtained by multiplying—